Washington State University is committed to creating and maintaining safe and healthful environments for students, faculty, staff, and visitors.

 If Procedures, Records, and Forms receives no reply within one month from the second respond date, Procedures, Records, and Forms submits a final request to the unit's executive administrator.
 The final request includes notification of the anticipated removal date.

-Removal of Section Procedures, Records, and Forms removes the section from the SPPM if the administrator does not respond within one month from the final request date.
+Procedures, Records, and Forms removes the section from the SPPM if the administrator does not respond within one month from the final request date.

 ACCESS TO THE SPPM